 Take Coca-Cola for example, they are in the business of quenching thirst and hydrating.
 That’s why it’s estimated you could have a Coca-Cola product a day for a full year and not have the same product twice.

 So even if you are not a fan of fizzy drinks, you would still likely consume say their iced tea, energy drink or still water.
 This section of the business plan allows you to convert your product into a solution for an underlying problem.

 Do this correctly and immediately set yourself apart from the competition.
 You also get a clear picture of your product evolution going forward.
 Take a lot of time here, it’ll determine if you’ll be a one-hit wonder or achieve legend status.

 A uniform marketing strategy rarely if ever works.
 This is because different types of clients respond to different stimuli and should be approached as such.
 Dividing your market based on particular characteristics they share increases the chances of your marketing efforts resonating with them.

 It’s also an opportunity to make sure products and services are tailored in so far as possible to potential clients.

 There’s a very thin line between pure entrepreneurship and capitalism.
 The latter is finding ways to invest money so it can yield more in the future.

-Entrepreneurship, though, is navigating challenges and taking advantage of opportunities on a daily basis to bring a vision to life, solve everyday problems and make a steady profit while doing it.
+Entrepreneurship, however, is navigating challenges and taking advantage of opportunities on a daily basis to bring a vision to life, solve everyday problems and make a steady profit while doing it.
 It’s capitalism with a little more James Bond.

 What else could you possibly call a breed that can make money and change lives from absolutely nothing?
 But to take advantage of opportunities and navigate threats, you first need to understand what they are.

-A S.W.O.T analysis is simply a means to understand;
+A S.W.O.T analysis is simply a means to understand:

 - Strengths – Internal factors that give the business an advantage over its competition